 You can get a residential parking permit if the following apply to you:

-There are two different zones with different hourly rates in the City Centre area.
+There are three different zones with different hourly rates in the City Centre area.
 Please note that there are also many private parking companies in the area who have their own policies.